solana-mobile/mobile-wallet-adapter/spec/spec.md

 ##### Description

 The wallet endpoint should present the provided messages for approval.
 If approved, the wallet endpoint should sign the messages with the private key for the authorized account address, and return the signed messages to the dapp endpoint.
+The signatures should be appended to the message, in the same order as `addresses`.

 #### clone_authorization